HeyTomCat/ProgramLangs/langs/ama/spec2.0.md

 |5|dat3|General purpose data stream|
 |6|dat4|General purpose data stream|
 |7|dat5|General purpose data stream|

+When a queue is empty and used as input, it should always return 0.
 ## Execution cycle
 AMA executes all instructions using a special execution cycle:
 **1.** Load instruction from instruction memory with program counter (R0).